 Complete the online wellbeing self-assessment to get your wellbeing score.
 Read each of the statements and tick the box that describes your thoughts and feelings over the last two weeks.

 - Connect: with the people around you, with family, friends, colleagues and neighbours.
 At home, work, school or in your local community.
-Join Tottenham Thinking Space, start your own book or gardening club
+Join Haringey Thinking Space (external link), start your own book or gardening club

 - Be Active: go for a walk or run.
 Step outside, cycle, play a game, garden, dance - exercising makes you feel good.
 Make use of our green spaces or join a walking group.